ionic-team/enterprise-couchbase-lite/website/docs/tutorials/hotel-search.md

   // snip - other variables
 ```

 Next, implement a function that toggles between bookmark states.
 Invert the bookmark filter property and check if it's `true`.
 If true, filter the hotel list for only those that have the `bookmarked` property set to true.
-Update the UI based on the refreshed hotel list.
+Refresh the UI to reflect the updated hotel list.

 ```typescript
 // src/app/tab1/tab1.page.ts